JanWielemaker/rserve-sandbox/README.md

 # R Rserve docker image for safe execution

 This directory builds a docker image that safely executes Rserve.
-The Rserve instance is made available as /home/rserve/socket.
+Rserve connections use a Unix domain socket, such   that  that container can be started with the `--net=none` to deny it   any  access to a network.
+The socket is created in the volume `/rserve` and names `socket`.
+There are two ways to make the socket available:

+  1. Start using `--name=rserve`.
+This makes the socket available from embedded volume.
+Other docket container can use `--with-volumes-from rserve` to get access to the Rserve socket.

+    ```
+    docker run --net=none --name=rserve rserve
+    ```

+  2. Create a directory that is owned by a non-priviledged user/group and has its permissions set to provide access to the selected users.
+  For example:

+    ```
+    useradd -U --create-home --home=/home/rserve rserve
+    chmod 770 /home/rserve
+    ```

+  Now, the image can be started using the command below, creating `/home/rserve/socket`.
+Note that the R server runs with the UID/GID of the mounted directory.

+    ```
+    docker run --net=none -v /home/rserve:/rserve rserve
+    ```

+## Safety

 To protect the container, we

   - Run the container using `--net=none` to disable networking inside the container
   - Run `Rserve` as a non-priveleged user
-  - Disable most binaries using `chmod`, except for those needed.
+  - Disable all executables using `chmod 0`, except for those needed to run `R`.

 ## Installation

   - `make image`
-    - Creates `/home/rserve`
-    - Updates `Dockerfile`
     - Creates the docker image

   - `make run`